🎉 Limited Offer: First demo session is completely free — No fees required!Claim Your Free Trial →

 Atomic structure & periodicity

 Electron configurations, periodic trends, and quantitative ideas such as ionisation energy are taught with models students can redraw from memory.
-We link patterns to reactivity and bonding so facts stay organised instead of becoming isolated lists.
+We link patterns to reactivity and bonding across Groups 1, 7, and the transition metals so facts stay organised instead of becoming isolated lists on AQA and Edexcel papers.

 🔗